gbdixg/gbdixg.github.io/_posts/2019-01-12-diy-wireless-suppression.md

 The filter defines the WMI class to 'watch' for events, how often to monitor for new events and a query that limits when events are 'fired'.

-The following filter subscribes to events from the CIM_NetworkPort class, watching every 1 second ('WITHIN 1') When the MediaConnectState of a networkport changes the event will fire, but only if the additional criteria in the filter are also met.
+The following filter subscribes to events from the CIM_NetworkPort class, watching every 1 second ('WITHIN 1').
+When the MediaConnectState of a network port changes, the event will fire, but only if the additional criteria in the filter are also met.

 ```PowerShell
 SELECT * FROM __InstanceModificationEvent WITHIN 1 WHERE TargetInstance ISA 'CIM_NetworkPort' AND (TargetInstance.MediaConnectState <> PreviousInstance.MediaConnectState) AND (PreviousInstance.InterfaceType='6') AND (NOT PreviousInstance.DriverName LIKE '%jnprva%')"
 ```

-The [interfacetype](https://www.iana.org/assignments/ianaiftype-mib/ianaiftype-mib) is a WMI property that limits the subscription to state changes of an Ethernet interface (6), excluding WIFI or iSCSI etc.
+The [interfacetype](https://www.iana.org/assignments/ianaiftype-mib/ianaiftype-mib) is a WMI property that limits the subscription to state changes of an Ethernet interface (6), which is what we want.

-The example also shows how to further filter the subscription to exclude a specific Ethernet connections from generating events - in this case using the network driver name to exclude the Pulse Secure virtual adapter 'jnprva'.
+The example also shows how to further filter the subscription to exclude a specific Ethernet connection from generating events - in this case using the network driver name to exclude the Pulse Secure VPN adapter 'jnprva'.

 #### Event Consumer

 The event consumer dictates how the raised events are handled.
 There are separate WMI consumer classes that can logg events (text and event log), run 'active scripts' (vbscript/jscript), send SMTP messages and run command lines.
-To run a PowerShell script, we need to use the [CommandLineEventConsumer](https://docs.microsoft.com/en-us/windows/desktop/wmisdk/commandlineeventconsumer) and set the CommandLineTemplate property as follows:
+To run a PowerShell script, we need to use the [CommandLineEventConsumer](https://docs.microsoft.com/en-us/windows/desktop/wmisdk/commandlineeventconsumer) and set it's CommandLineTemplate property as follows:

 ```powershell
 CommandLineTemplate = "$($ENV:SystemRoot)\system32\WindowsPowerShell\v1.0\powershell.exe -NoProfile -ExecutionPolicy Bypass -File `"$ScripttoInvoke`""
 ```

-The `$ScriptToInvoke` is the full path to a .ps1 file that will be called every time an event is raised.
+The `$ScriptToInvoke` is the full path to a PowerShell .ps1 file that will be called every time an event is raised.

 #### Filter to Consumer Binding

 The filter to consumer binding links the filter and consumer using the __FilterToConsumerBinding WMI class, creating the event subscription.
 It takes only two input parameters - the output of creating the event filter and the output of creating the event consumer.
-See working example below that registers an event subscription.
+See  `Register-WMIEventSubscription.ps1` below.

 #### The Script to Invoke